evanworks/chocolate-factory/README.md

 ## Versions

-### ALPHA v0.6.0
+### ALPHA v0.7.0
 **NOTES:**
+Believe it or not, this was one of the most boring coding sessions of my life.
+Also, I know I said that next was making a better tutorial, but next is probably not that because I'm too lazy.
+I did add support for different types of chocolate.
+It took forever because of all the things that I didn't think of when I first made all of the game's systems.
+I probably should've used OOP.

+**FEATURES:**
+* Added the Boxes project, which makes a better reputation for more money spent
+* Added a visual for reputation
+* Changed debug key to {I} so *some hackers* will be confused
+* Added support for other chocolates (XTRACHOCOLATE in the code)

+**BUGS:**
+* Fixed font issues
+* Made it so info bubbles don't appear when you've already looked at them
+* Fixed fatal issue with the seller changing feature

+>### ALPHA v0.6.0
+>**NOTES:**
-Worker pay was really, really messed up.
+>Worker pay was really, really messed up.
 I'm sorry, it was a nightmare to debug.
 You know what I had to do to make the workers pay increase correctly?
-Instead of doing the simple thing (worker pay + 0.1), I had to this: (worker pay - -0.1).
+Instead of doing the
+>simple thing (worker pay + 0.1), I had to this: (worker pay - -0.1).
 Yep, subtracting by a negative number.
+>

-Also, I was dumb and updated my computer with the update log not saved, so I was in the middle of making this update and I had no idea what I changed cause I lost all the info.
+>Also, I was dumb and updated my computer with the update log not saved, so I was in the middle of making this update and I had no idea what I changed cause I lost all the >info.
 I had to compare v0.5.6 to the code saved on my hard drive.
 If only I was smarter. :/

-**FEATURES:**
+>
+>**FEATURES:**
-* Changed Kacao Kulture back to Cacao Culture because it looked weird
+>* Changed Kacao Kulture back to Cacao Culture because it looked weird
-* Added the Donuts project
+>* Added the Donuts project
-* Made the workers slower
+>* Made the workers slower
-* Reworked the worker pay system (the workers are done, I promise)
+>* Reworked the worker pay system (the workers are done, I promise)
-* Replaced the worker tooltip with visuals that show both data points
+>* Replaced the worker tooltip with visuals that show both data points

-**BUGS:**
+>
+>**BUGS:**
-* Fixed bug where workers still work when their pay is $0.00
+>* Fixed bug where workers still work when their pay is $0.00
-* Fixed floating-point rounding errors in the worker pay (0.5 == 0.498758937)
+>* Fixed floating-point rounding errors in the worker pay (0.5 == 0.498758937)
-* Fixed that annoying issue where you could scroll down just a little
+>* Fixed that annoying issue where you could scroll down just a little

 >### ALPHA patch v0.5.6
 >**FEATURES:**